IEEE-VIT/recruitment2020-backend/README.md

 ## About

-Recruitment 2020 Backend, This project was to create a backend that ensure smooth process of recruting amazing set of people into IEEE-VIT.
-It handles both Admin as well as user sides and has a MVC based monolith architecuture.
+Recruitment 2020 Backend, This project was to create a backend that ensures a smooth process of recruiting an amazing set of people into IEEE-VIT.
+It handles both Admin as well as user sides and has an MVC based monolith architecture.
 Uses 2FA by utilising Firebase Authentication and uses PostgresSQL as its database.

-Authentication by Firebase and Authorisation by JWT is covered with robust middleware implementations.
+Authentication by Firebase and Authorisation by JWT are covered with robust middleware implementations.
 ## Tools and technology used

 * Node.js